 The localization process can speed up the time it takes to enter new markets as localized products help to overcome cultural barriers.

 This results in customers being more likely to spread the word about the product.
 Companies that localize content tend to see improvements in engagement and market share from an ever more diverse clientele.

-From a business perspective this means gaining competitive advantage by rapid and flexible deployment of products.
+From a business perspective, this means gaining a competitive advantage by rapid and flexible deployment of products.